Luxamman/linux-desktop/README.md

 - Déjà Dup (backup tool)
 - Tuner (audio settings utility)

+---

+### 3. `debian-extras-and-settings.sh`

+Applies small but useful desktop improvements.

+This script:

+- Enables selected GNOME extensions:
+  - Dash to Dock
+  - AppIndicator / KStatusNotifierItem Support
+- Sets sensible default applications (PDF, audio, video, mail, browser)

+No deep shell customization is enforced.
+Users can adjust settings later if desired.

+---

 ## Additional configuration

-Grants Google Chrome Flatpak permission to create:
+The application setup script grants the Google Chrome Flatpak permission to create:

 - desktop launchers
 - application icons

-This allows installing Progressive Web Apps (PWAs) properly.
+This is required for installing **Progressive Web Apps (PWAs)** properly.

+---

+## Scope and limitations

+These scripts intentionally:

+- do **not** modify kernels or drivers
+- do **not** replace system components
+- do **not** enforce heavy GNOME customization
+- do **not** attempt full system automation

+They are meant for **private desktop systems** and **everyday use**, not for enterprise management.

+---

+## License

+MIT License